pspinaunipi/Project_Social_Network_Analysis/README.md

 # Project for Social Network Analysis
-This repositoty contains all the scripts and all the data we used to create a social network of subreddits
+This repository contains all the scripts and all the data we used to create a social network of subreddits